sinceohsix/ctrfont/README.md

 Here are some previews of how you can style your 3DS with custom fonts!

 ### Coverting Your Own Fonts
+By using GitHub Actions, you can convert any compatible font file to an installable `SystemFont.cia` in as little as ~50 seconds!
+The workflow is based on the guide written by AromaKitsune and uses the same tools and scripts.
+None of the tools used are made by me, you can find more info about them below.

 ### Tools Used